A Wednesday!: Production

 From casting to completion, A Wednesday! took about eight months.
 It was filmed on location around Mumbai in 28 days.
 The terrorist's 'workstation' was an actual under-construction 25-storey building; it was chosen from 50 other such buildings for its clear view of the Mumbai skyline.
 Since the building had no elevators, a trolley lift was installed; Shah walked up the 25 floors every day.
 Shah mentioned in an interview that it was the first film of his career where he did not change a single word.
 He was first offered Kher's role.

 Though a work of fiction, the script was inspired by the 11 July 2006 Mumbai train bombings.
 In fact, the incidents that followed the bombings were used as details in the plot.

+Casting

-After finishing the script, Pandey sent it to Anupam Kher and Naseeruddin Shah, who were his only choice for the two principal characters.
-Once both accepted the roles, he approached the producer Anjum Rizvi who liked the subject and the casting.
+Anupam Kher and Naseeruddin Shah were Pandey's first choices for the two principal characters.
+After both actors the roles, he approached the producer Anjum Rizvi who liked the subject and the casting.
 Meanwhile, UTV Motion Pictures heard of the project, took it on, and bought the film's rights from Rizvi and Pandey.